tammy-uncc/ITCS6162KDDGroup4/README.md

 ## Data Preparation
 The categorical columns of the Alzheimer's Disease Dataset will be one-hot encoded during data preprocessing.
 Any numeric columns that are found to be normally distributed will be standardized to reflect a normal distribution, while others could be linearly scaled to reduce the effect of bias in any machine learning models for the dataset.
 The sanitized columns in the dataset could also be dropped since they provide no useful information.

-We decided to drop the EducationLevel feature, as well as the PatientID and the DoctorInCharge.
+The Patient ID and the Doctor in Charge have been removed from the dataset before processing.
 These features provide little to no value to our study.
-PatientID is a numeric identifier and is unrelated to the data.
+Patient ID is a numeric identifier and is unrelated to the data.
 DoctorInCharge has been given to us sanitized and contains no valuable information.
-EducationLevel has about the same diagnosis split as the entire set.

 ## Methodology